 The biggest difference is in their scope of business.
 A domestic company can operate in Seychelles and internationally, but can also engage in banking, insurance and trust business.
 However, it must obtain the necessary licences from the local authorities, particularly for specialised companies and especially for companies in the financial services sector.
 A domestic company must also file annual returns, financial statements and tax returns.

-An IBC cannot be engaged in local business (although it can invest in the domestic company and keep a administrative office in Seychelles).
-It must keep to international business and it cannot be engaged in the business of banking, insurance and trustee services, and it cannot even apply for any licences for those prohibited businesses.
-Because it cannot operate locally it does not have to file annual returns, tax returns and accounts.
+An IBC in certain circumstance since 2019 can now engage in local business (although it can invest in the domestic company moreover and maintain an administrative office in Seychelles).
+It must adhere to international business and not engage in banking, insurance and trust business and it cannot even apply for licenses for these above businesses.
+If it does not operate locally, it does not have to file annual returns, tax returns and accounts.

-Structurally the 2 types of companies are very similar but a domestic company needs 2 directors instead of one (who must be individuals) and 2 shareholders instead of one.
-In some local businesses carried out by the domestic company, local shareholders may be required.
-This may all change shortly and the domestic company may soon also allow you to have only 1 director and 1 shareholder just like with an IBC.
-Filing and reporting requirements of the domestic company may also be changed so that the only real difference that will remain will be in the scope of their operations and in their tax positions.
+Structurally, the two types of companies are very similar, but a domestic company needs 2 directors instead of one (which must be an individual) and 2 shareholders instead of one.
+In some local companies run by the domestic company, local shareholders may be required.
+This may change shortly and the domestic company may also soon allow you to have only one director and one shareholder, as with an IBC.
+The filing and reporting requirements of the domestic company may also be changed, so the only real difference that will remain is in the scope of its business and its tax positions.